tkrabel/bamboolib/installation/no_virtual_environment/installation.md

 ### 1. pip install

-From the terminal (Or Anaconda Prompt if you use Windows), execute the pip install:
+From the terminal (or Anaconda Prompt if you use Windows), execute the pip install:
 ```bash
 pip install bamboolib
 ```